 Will there be another season?

-Similarly, during an appearance on Jimmy Fallon, Lee Byung-hun teased a potential Front Man spin-off, which is an exciting prospect for audiences.
+That said, he didn’t rule out the possibility of future spin-offs.
+Similarly, in an interview with The Hollywood Reporter, Lee Byung-hun teased a potential Front Man spin-off, which would be an exciting prospect for audiences.

 Just like Gi-hun, In-ho was given a knife to kill the remaining contestants in their sleep.
 However, unlike Gi-hun, In-ho went through with it to win the games.

-If the upcoming spin-off is set in LA, then it could be interesting to see Gi-hun’s daughter play an important role in the series as she investigates her father’s death and the unusual circumstances around it.
+If the upcoming spin-off is set in LA, then it could also be interesting to see Gi-hun's daughter play an important role in the series as she investigates her father's death and the unusual circumstances around it.

 Ad